Natural Home Remedies For Obesity & Weight Loss

 The mechanism for excessive weight gain is apparent - more calories are consumed than the body burns, and the excess calories are stored as fat tissue.
 However, the exact cause is not as apparent and probably arises from a complex mixture of variables.
 Genetic factors significantly affect the way the body regulates appetite and also the rate at which it turns food into energy (metabolic rate).
 A genetic predisposition to weight gain, however, doesn't automatically mean that an individual will be obese.
 Eating habits and patterns of physical activity also play a substantial part in the total amount of weight a person gains.

 Some recent studies have indicated that the

-amount of fat in a individual's diet may have a greater impact on weight than
+amount of fat in an individual's diet may have a greater impact on weight than

 how many calories the food contains.
-Carbohydrates like breads, cereals, fruits
+Carbohydrates like bread, cereals, fruits

 and vegetables, and protein (fish, lean beef, turkey breast, skim milk) are

 converted to fuel almost as soon as they're consumed.
 Most fat calories are

 instantly stored in fat cells, which contribute to the body's weight and girth

 Obesity is diagnosed when your body mass index (BMI) is 30 or higher.
 Your body mass index is calculated by dividing your weight in kilograms (kg) by your height in meters (m) squared.
 The major symptoms of obesity include excessive weight gain along with the presence of large amounts of fatty tissues.
 If you are concerned about weight-related health issues, ask your physician about obesity management.
 Your doctor can help to evaluate your health risks and talk about your weight-loss alternatives.

 Obesity can usually result from a combination of several causes and contributing factors: